iShares MSCI Canada Index

-The weekly MACD line is above its signal line since May 11, 2018.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
+The weekly MACD line is below its signal line since August 31, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is relatively high, but getting smaller.
 It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.

 Short-term trend: [See EWC short-term trend chart]